Review of the applicable law in light of current events

 In the absence of an adequacy decision and appropriate safeguards, the GDPR provides a third way to transfer data to a third country.
-Article 49 of the GDPR, which is exceptional in nature, provides for the possibility of transfers through “Derogations for specific situations”.
-The derogations provided in this text therefore relate to occasional, non-repetitive processing activities and must be interpreted restrictively.
+Article 49 of the GDPR, which is exceptional, provides for the possibility of transfers through “Derogations for specific situations.”
+Therefore, the derogations provided in this text relate to occasional, non-repetitive processing activities and must be interpreted restrictively.

 Several derogation scenarios exist, including the fact that:

-The data subject has given his/her explicit consent to the proposed transfer;
+The data subject has given their explicit consent to the proposed transfer

 As this list is not exhaustive, we refer you to Article 49 of the GDPR which details all possible exemption scenarios.

 Decoding – the “Schrems II” ruling of July 16, 2020, what are the consequences for companies?

 On 2020 July 16th, the CJEU invalidated in its “Schrems II” judgment (named after Maximilian Schrems, who initiated the complaint to the Data Protection Commission) the E.U.
 Commission Decision 2016/1250 on the adequacy of the protection provided by the Privacy Shield.
 As a reminder, this “shield” allowed the transfer of personal data between the European Union and American operators who adhered to the Privacy Shield principles.

 In its ruling, the CJEU finds that the Privacy Shield does not provide an adequate level of protection under the GDPR and the Charter of Fundamental Rights of the European Union as it considers that it is not sufficient to ensure the protection of personal data of European citizens against the National Security Agency (NSA) and US surveillance programs.